Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ^2^ Optional parameter 'S' specifies the temperature in °C at which the specified Z parameter is correct.
 The default is current temperature.
 In RRF2 the bed temperature reading is used.

 ^3^ Optional parameter 'C' specifies the temperature coefficient of the Z parameter, default zero.
 This is useful for probes that are affected by temperature.
 When the parameter is specified, it is the variation in Z parameter height with the change in sensor temperature in mm/°C. The parameter is applied to the difference between current measured temperature and calibration temperature 'S'.
 For example, `G31 Z1.2 C0.02 S20` when the bed measures 26C would calculate trigger height as 1.2 + 0.02x6x6 = 1.92mm

+^4^ Separate G31 parameters may be defined for different probe types (i.e. 0+4 for switches, 1+2 for IR probes and 3 for alternative sensors).
+To specify which probe you are setting parameters for, send a [M558](/User_manual/Reference/Gcodes/M558){target=_blank} command to select the probe type before sending the G31 command, or use the T parameter.

 ### Examples
 <br>